geyiping/geyiping.github.io/content/authors/geyiping/_index.md

 first_name: Alice
 email: ""
 ---
 Greetings!
-I am currently pursuing a master's degree in cognitive neuroscience at the Institute of Psychology, Chinese Academy of Sciences.
-At present, my research interests lie particularly in social attention, perception, emotion, and affective learning.
-I'm always open to connecting with new people, so feel free to reach out~
+I am currently pursuing a master's degree in Cognitive Neuroscience at the Institute of Psychology, Chinese Academy of Sciences.
+At present, my research interests lie particularly in social attention, perception, emotion, and affective neuroscience.
+I'm always willing to talk with new people, so feel free to reach out~